-With the Model 1200 you can cut a 12” tree with one cycle of the blade.
-With Model 1600 you can cut a tree 16” in diameter.
-You can cut any size tree with either model by moving around the tree and making multiple cuts.
+The Model 1600 can cut a tree 16” in diameter.
+You can cut any size tree by moving around the tree and making multiple cuts.

-The largest tree we have seen was 48” in diameter, cut with the Model 1200 – owners report that it was even larger.
+The largest tree we have seen was 48” in diameter.
+Owners report that it was even larger.

 This is where the unique design of the Marshall Tree Saw really stands out.
 With our tool you can cut, push, pile, and stack downed trees without changing pieces of equipment.

 That depends on the type of tree you are cutting (hard or soft wood), soil conditions (rocks, sand, etc), and hours of use.
 Some operators replace blades every other year, others last even longer.
 You can expect 750-1500 hours of service in a single blade.

 You can sharpen the blade with a flat edge grinder as needed.
 Stabilizer teeth should also be kept sharp.